stevencombs/retrocombs.github.io/_posts/plus4/2020-05-23-plus4-part1-openbox.md

 Today I unveil the first in a new theme of posts, **retroCombs**.
 This theme is devoted to my love of retro computing and gaming.
 I have a [couple of retro posts](https://www.stevencombs.com/retro) on the blog, but now I have a [brand theme](https://youtu.be/iVw_ZBVBk7g) to tie them together.
 The first post to receive the brand is part one of a new series on the [Commodore Plus/4 computer](https://en.wikipedia.org/wiki/Commodore_Plus/4).

+> **MEMBERSHIP:** I now offer retroCombs memberships from $1 (PET level membership) to $20 (MEGA65 level membership) that include levels in between for all budgets (VIC-20, C64, Plus/4, and C128).
+If you'd like to support my content and get access to my Discord server along with other cool freebies, check out each level at <https://www.buymeacoffee.com/retroCombs>.

+**Table of Contents**
 <!-- TOC -->

 - [Series Information](#series-information)